-Phoebe McCormick Lickwar is Principal and Founder of FORGE Landscape Architecture and Assistant Professor of Landscape Architecture at the University of Arkansas’ Fay Jones School of Architecture and Design.
+Phoebe McCormick Lickwar is Principal and Founder of FORGE Landscape Architecture and Associate Professor of Landscape Architecture at the University of Arkansas’ Fay Jones School of Architecture and Design.
 She holds an MLA from the Rhode Island School of Design, an M.Ed from the Harvard Graduate School of Education, and a B.A. with honors in Art History and Visual and Environmental Studies from Harvard University.

-Prior to joining the Fay Jones School, Lickwar was an associate at PWP Landscape Architecture, where she worked in both design and project management roles on a range of master planning and urban design projects including the National 9/11 Memorial, the Newport Beach Civic Center and Park, Cleveland Clinic, and the Glenstone Museum.
+Prior to joining the Fay Jones School, Lickwar was an associate at PWP Landscape Architecture, where she worked in both design and project management roles on a range of master planning and urban design projects including the National 9/11 Memorial, the Newport Beach Civic Center Park, Cleveland Clinic, and the Glenstone Museum.
 She has taught at the Art Institute of Boston and Maine Media Workshops and has served as a design critic at University of California Berkeley, University of New Mexico, and Cornell University.